 Grant the PATROL Agent default account permission to Create Container Objects in the Configuration NC and to give Full Control to the created container object and its children.

 Grant the PATROL Agent default account sufficient Active Directory permissions to create a container object and child container objects in the domain naming context of the domain in which the domain controller resides.

 Grant the PATROL Agent default account permission to Create Container Objects in each Domain NC and to give Full Control to the created container object and its children.

 Console connection accounts

 BMC recommends that you create a separate account, in addition to the PATROL default account, for PATROL console operators who do not need administrative privileges.
 Operators can use this account to connect the console to the agent.
 However if you want to configure KMs from the console, the console connection account might need administrative rights.
-For more information, see Requirements for configuring from the PATROL Console .
+For more information, see .